-Biology is an exciting and rapidly developing subject, developments being announced every week.
-The study of living things has undergone tremendous expansion in recent organisms, including plants and how they function, you will find this course interesting, stimulating and challenging.
+least a Grade 7 at GCSE Biology and a Grade 6 or higher in GCSE Mathematics.
+Students taking Combined Science GCSE should have at least Grade 7-7.
+Who is suitable for this course?
+If you have a passion for living organisms, including plants and how they function, you will find this course interesting, stimulating and challenging.
 A love of cuddly animals and the occasional viewing of a David Attenborough programme will not be enough to allow you to face the demands of this rigorous course which requires a command of a vast terminology and application of knowledge.
-Students considering a medically related course at University are strongly advised to study Biology.
+Students considering a medically related course at

+University are strongly advised to study Biology.